AustrianTradingMachine/xwrpr/README.md

 # **Contributing**

-We welcome contributions to the XTBpy project.
+Improvements to the XTBpy project are welcome, whether it's a request, a suggestion, or a bug report.
+Just reach out!

 <br/>